perejriu/old-blopup-web/algorithm.md

 Normal\,\,\,TA = systolic \in [130, 139]\, \cup  \,diastolic\in [80, 89]\
 $$

-In the **Normal AT** stage, the algorithm returns a dialogue with a set of personalized recommendations for the patient based on cardiovascular risk factors.
+In the **Stage I HTA** , the algorithm returns a dialogue with a set of personalized recommendations for the patient based on cardiovascular risk factors.